OCA/server-ux/base_tier_validation/readme/CONFIGURE.rst

 * If check **Notify Reviewers on Creation**, all possible reviewers will be notified by email when this definition is triggered.
 * If check **Comment**, reviewers can comment after click Validate or Reject.
 * If check **Approve by sequence**, reviewers is forced to review by specified sequence.
+* If check **Allow Escalation**, reviewers has new button to validate with create extra step (escalate) to another reviewer.